NCC-CNC/wheretowork-input-formatting/README.md

 ## Getting Started
 #### Before you can run `02_format_data.R` you must create a new 'metadata.csv` that defines the following properties for each raster layer in the project:
 - **Type** <br>
-Available choices: theme, weight or include
+Available choices: theme, weight or include.

 - **Theme** <br>
 If Type is theme, provide a name for the grouping. <br>
 Example: Species at Risk (ECCC)

 - **Name** <br>
-Provide a name for the layer <br>
+Provide a name for the layer. <br>
 Example: Existing conservation

 - **Legend** <br>
-Provide a legend type based off the data type (manual legend == categorical data) <br>
+Provide a legend type based off the data type (manual legend == categorical data). <br>
 Available choices: manual, continuous or null

 - **Values** <br>
-If legend is manual, provide the categorical values <br>
+If legend is manual, provide the categorical values. <br>
 Example: 0, 1

 - **Color** <br>
 If legend is manual, provide the hex colors.
-This must be the same length as values <br>
+This must be the same length as values. <br>
 Example: #00000000, #b3de69 <br>
-If legend is continuous, provide a colors ramp from [wheretowork::colo_palette()](https://ncc-cnc.github.io/wheretowork/reference/color_palette.html).
-This must be the same length as values <br>
+If legend is continuous, provide a colors ramp from [wheretowork::colo_palette()](https://ncc-cnc.github.io/wheretowork/reference/color_palette.html) <br>
 Example: magma

 - **Labels** <br>
 If legend is manual, provide the labels for each value.
-This must be the same length as values <br>
+This must be the same length as values. <br>
 Example: absence, presence

 - **Unit** <br>